Hardback Book Printing

 Getting it right - The proofing process

-Catford Print go the extra mile to ensure that you get your hardback book printed perfectly first time.
-We have devised a system to ensure the hardback book you want first time.
+Catford Print go the extra mile to ensure that you get your hardback book printed perfectly.
+We have devised a system to ensure you get the hardback book you want first time.

 1 - The wire bound proof